 Most amateurs are unaware that they use troposcatter even though it plays an essential role in most local communication.
-Radio signals through the VHF range are scattered primarily by small gradients in the index of refraction of the lower atmosphere due to turbulence, along with changes in temperature.
+Radio signals through the VHF range are scattered primarily by wave-length sized gradients in the index of refraction of the lower atmosphere due to turbulence, along with changes in temperature.
 Radio signals in the microwave region can also be scattered by rain, snow, fog, clouds and dust.
-The tiny part that is scattered forward and toward the Earth creates the over-the-horizon paths.
+That tiny part that is scattered forward and toward the Earth creates the over-thehorizon paths.
 Troposcatter path losses are considerable and increase with frequency.